-The Cooley Cross is located on the outskirts of Moville in county Donegal.
-This was the location of a 6th century monastery founded by St.Finian.
+The Cooley Cross is located on the outskirts of Moville in County Donegal.
+This was the location of a 6th-century monastery founded by St.Finian.
 The cross dates to the 8th or 9th centuries a.d and stands about 10 feet high.
-It is plain in appearance but has an odd looking hole on it’s top.
+It is plain in appearance but has an odd-looking hole on its top.
 This hole is thought to have contained a peg serving as a ‘gnomon’ for a rudimentary sundial and so the vertical shadow indicated the hour of noon.
 There is a cross with a similar hole on the greater Aran Island where the vertical shadow line is marked.
 The base of Cooley cross is also peculiar as it is a large flat stone containing a crude representation of a human foot, traditionally ascribed to St. Patrick.
-There is also a perforation, about four inches in diameter, near one end and this may have also been used as a hole-stone which is is now used to support for the cross.
+There is also a perforation, about four inches in diameter, near one end and this may have also been used as a hole-stone which is now used to support the cross.
 Hole-stones date back to pagan times and are thought to be used when couples joined their hands through them when making vows.
 Very Romantic.